Elizabeth Arnold (scientist)

-A. Elizabeth "Betsy" Arnold is an American evolutionary biologist who is a professor at the University of Arizona's School of Plant Sciences and curator of the Robert L. Gilbertson Mycological Herbarium at the University of Arizona.
-She researches fungal biology, which is fungal endophytes, the study of fungi that lives in plants.
+A. Elizabeth "Betsy" Arnold is an American evolutionary biologist who is a professor of Plant Sciences and Ecology/Evolutionary Biology at University of Arizona and curator of the Robert L. Gilbertson Mycological Herbarium at the University of Arizona.
+She researches fungal biology, specifically fungal endophytes, which are fungi that live in plants.
 She was elected fellow of the American Association for the Advancement of Science in 2021.

+In addition to her research, Arnold has served as an executive editor of Mycologia and has helped lead the Robert L. Gilbertson Mycological Herbarium, supporting the expansion, preservation, and management of its fungal collections.

+Family

+Wiliam A. Arnold, the father of Elizabeth Arnold, was one of the pioneers of photosynthesis.
+In 1932, with the help of fellow scientist Robert Emerson, they held experiments that helped to establish the concept of light-harvesting antennas connected to a small number of reaction centers.
+In these experiments, they showed that around 8-10 light quanta are needed in order to produce one oxygen molecule, discovered delayed fluorescence and thermoluminescence in plants, and advanced a solid-state view of photosynthesis.
+Throughout this process, Wiliam A. Arnold thoroughly documented his research and findings by photographs.

 Early life and education

 In 1995, Arnold studied biology at Duke University.
-Her undergraduate thesis studied flower colour polymorphism.
+Her undergraduate thesis was a study of flower color polymorphism.
 Her doctorate was at the University of Arizona, where she investigated fungal ecology, evolution, systematics and endophytes under the guidance of American botanist Lucinda A. McDade.
 Arnold then returned to Duke, where she was awarded a National Science Foundation postdoctoral fellowship to work alongside François Lutzoni.
 After graduating from Duke, she spent a year working in Panama to further her research.
+In Panama, her work was focused on the significance of tropical endophytes in tropical trees.
 Her research interests include community ecology, evolutionary ecology, mycology, tropical biology, and microbial ecology.
+In Panama, she worked at the Smithsonian Tropical Research Institute.
+In which her work is currently funded from today.

+Her tropical-forest research after Duke helped lead into the subject of her Ph.D. research.